Best Time to Visit Banff, Canada: When to Go & Weather Guide

 Winter in Banff falls between December and March.

 As you’d expect, winter brings about a shift to cooler temperatures and snowfall.
 The winter months of December to March are the peak period for skiing in Banff and Lake Louise.
-It’s the best time of year to visit Banff if winter sports are high on your agenda—whether its ice skating, snowshoeing, skiing or snowboarding.
+Winter is the best time of year to visit Banff if winter sports are high on your agenda—whether it’s ice skating, snowshoeing, skiing, or snowboarding.

 Winter

-On average, December and January are the coldest months.
-Average daytime temperatures in these winter months fluctuate between -9ºC and -11ºC with lows approaching -16ºC during January’s coldest days.
+On average, December and January are the coldest months in Banff.
+Average daytime temperatures in these winter months fluctuate between -9°C and -11°C, with lows approaching -16°C during January’s coldest days.

-For most sightseeing, winter is not the best season to go to Banff.
-Many of the top tourist attractions in Banff, including the Columbia Icefields and Moraine Lake are inaccessible during winter due to icy conditions and avalanche risk.
+For most sightseeing, winter is not a great season to go to Banff.
+Many of the top tourist attractions in Banff, including the Columbia Icefields and Moraine Lake, are inaccessible during winter due to icy conditions and avalanche risk.

 Winter festivals & events